jordanmcdougall/Jordan/GCP.md

 Click **Reserve**.

-If succesfully reserved you will see a list of all External IP Addresses that have been requested.
+If successfully reserved you will see a list of all External IP Addresses that have been requested.

-Clicking on an external IP address in the list will allow you to add abels to that entry.
-The suggested lables are:
+Clicking on an external IP address in the list will allow you to add labels to that entry.
+The suggested labels are:

 | Key           | Value                         |
 |:------------- |:------------------------------|